Ultimate Guide To Nepal

 Nepali music and dance is a mix of traditional and Western genres.
 The ancient Nepali dance has to be the tandava dance, originating in the Himalayan region.
 However, Nepali dances vary per location, ethnicity, religion, and community.

-At present, Nepal’s music landscape has seen a dynamic change.
+Nepal’s music landscape has seen a dynamic change.
 Influenced by Western culture, musicians have explored genres such as hip-hop, pop, modern, trap, and K-pop.

 Nepali Festivals and Celebrations